 Use a Three-Layer Evaluation Framework

-If you want a simple way to compare Tucson luxury homesites, evaluate each property in three layers.
+If you want a simple way to compare Marana luxury home sites, evaluate each property in three layers.

 Layer 1: What Is Visible Today